causify-ai/tutorials/tutorial_forecast_as_service/forecast_as_service.how_to_guide.md

 ## Introduction

+- This guide:
-- This guide helps you understand the architecture of the Forecast-as-a-Service system
+  - Describes the architecture of the Forecast-as-a-Service system
   - Explains how the Dash frontend, FastAPI backend, and forecasting engine interact
   - Shows how to run, extend, and customize the system effectively

 ## System Architecture